Forest Therapy

 What to expect from a forest bathing session

-Forest therapy can be enjoyed individually, or in groups with a guide, and the structure and activities that will be done differs based on the guide.
+Forest therapy can be enjoyed individually, or in groups with a guide, and the structure and activities that will be done differ based on the guide.
 A basic session usually lasts for a few hours, while some places offer forest therapy as part of a multi-day program.

 Generally, forest therapy includes activities such as walking through the forest at a gentle and steady pace, viewing and soaking in the landscape and actively noticing your surroundings.
-Your guide may lead you in relaxation, breathing or mindfulness activities, and invite you to take a seat in the forest to be still and cultivate awareness[16].
-Some guided sessions may also include a sharing component, where participants can share what they are noticing, how they are feeling, or choose to remain silent.
+Your guide may lead you in relaxation, breathing or mindfulness activities, and invite you to take a seat in the forest to be still and cultivate awareness[13].
+Some guided sessions may also include a sharing component, where participants can share what they are noticing, and how they are feeling, or choose to remain silent.

 You are likely to be requested to turn off your mobile devices or refrain from bringing technology[17] or other distractions, so that you can fully engage in the experience.
 At the end of the session, you should quietly acknowledge all that the forest has given to you[18].